Suganya-dev/Frontend-CAPSTONE/README.md

 ## Features:
 - Parent Users can register an email and a password.
-- The Parent User can login in to the app.
+- The Parent User can login in to the app(Parents dashboard).
 - Parents can register their kids.
 - Parents can create chores for their Kids.
 - Kids users can log into app(Kids dashboard).
 - AfterKids users logging in, they can see the Main page with their
 	Chores or classes  or events
+- After kid Users completed their chores,they will receive a reward points.

 ## Technologies Used:
 <img src="https://thumbs.dreamstime.com/b/html-css-js-icon-set-web-development-logo-javascript-programming-symbol-154897294.jpg" height="300px" width="400px"> </img>